Side project time: Benefits and detriments

 The 20% Project is designed to let employees experiment without the pressure of company decline or the threat of unemployment.
 For companies that thrive from the conception of services and products, innovative and entrepreneurial thought is vital to success.

 However, for an operating business, productivity can be negatively affected by the 20% Project.
 The loss of time previously spent on major company-aligned projects can negatively affect a company's overall performance.

 The allocation of this project time is not consistent.
 Former Google employee and Yahoo!
 CEO Marissa Mayer once stated "I've got to tell you the dirty little secret of Google's 20% time.
 It's really 120% time."

-Chris Mims mentioned that the 20% Project was "as good as dead".
-This is a concern as it suggests that this project is destructive over long-term periods.
+In 2013, Quartz described Google's 20% Project as "as good as dead".
 In Google executive Laszlo Bock's book, Work Rules!, he mentions that the concept has "waxed and waned."
 He states that workers in fact dedicate 10% of their time on personal projects, increasing focus time after the idea begins to "demonstrate impact."
 He mentions that "the idea of 20 per cent time is more important than the reality of it."
 Workers should always be driven towards individual innovation, yet it should operate "somewhat outside the lines of formal management."

+Atlassian can be used as an example of the detriments of 20% time.
 Atlassian Co-Founder Mike Cannon-Brookes implemented the 20% Project as a test to see if it produced any notable improvements or detriments to the company's output.
 They funded a six-month trial with one million Australian dollars.
 During this process, workers tackled inherent structural difficulties within the scheme.
 An employee mentioned that it was difficult to balance this 20% time "amongst all the pressures to deliver new features and bug fixes."; the program introduced more deadlines for their employees.
 As a result, the company found that this 20% Project in fact became 1.1% of their working time.
 Another issue faced was the difficulty in the organisation and team-work involved in the projects.
 As employees would organise groups to create new software, they would struggle to work with employees who had other commitments and alternate time schedules.
 The company blogs have included fewer references to the 20% Project over the last decade with references that this scheme loses effect in long-term practices.
 The company's 'Ship It' day still highlights the prosperity of time dedicated to employee-based innovation.

-Dubakov reported that the 20% Project proved beneficial for Target Process.
-The benefit of this separated time is that each member feels less pressure to complete tasks, and is able to advance their skill set and to review previous work.
-This time was not only used for new projects but for job-related training.
-This allocation of time allowed for individuals to complete single tasks, improving time to delivery but negatively affecting synergy.
-The company reflected an emergent vision as a result of collective individual projects.